 “I have concluded that the subject will continue this pattern for 10 more years.”

-Next researcher, new neighbor, “This subject will wake-up and say to themselves how much they hate their job.”
+New neighbor, “This subject will wake-up and say to themselves how much they hate their job.”

 If we cannot put our minds around the little goals then the bigger goals will seem to always elude us.
-If we want to start a venture and have decided before anything is executed to go from 0 to a 100 then chances are we may not be as successful.
-We need to take a serious look at ourselves because burying ourselves with tasks before laying the foundation equates to: FEAR.
+If we want to start a venture and have decided before anything is executed to go from 0 to a 100, then chances are we may not be as successful.
+We need to take a serious look at ourselves because burying ourselves with tasks before laying the foundation equates to FEAR.

 Make it small and succeed.
 The more we execute those smaller goals, we become immune to fear!